 Then, considering (\ref{2.17000000}), we obtain (\ref{2.16000000}).
 From (\ref{2.16000000}) and (\ref{2.15000000}) it follows that the left equality in (\ref{2.4000000}) is fulfilled.

-At the same time, the limit (\ref{li}) exists because it is equals to the integral $J[\phi,\psi^{(k)}]_{T,t}$ which exists in the conditions of Theorem 1.
-So, the chain of equalities (\ref{2.4000000}) is proven.
-Theorem 1 is proven.
+Note that the limit (\ref{li}) exists because it is equal to the stochastic integral $J[\phi,\psi^{(k)}]_{T,t}$, which exists under the conditions of Theorem 1.
+So, the chain of equalities (\ref{2.4000000}) is proved.
+Theorem 1 is proved.